Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/UAS_and_UAI_Health_Checks.md

 image_list = [ "dtr.dev.cray.com/cray/cray-uai-sles15sp1:latest",]
 ```

-The output shows that the pre-made end-user UAI image, cray/cray-uai-sles15sp1:latest, is registered with UAS.
+The output shows that the pre-made End-User UAI image, cray/cray-uai-sles15sp1:latest, is registered with UAS.
 This does not necessarily mean this image is installed in the container image registry, but it is configured for use.
 If other UAI images have been created and registered, they may also appear in the output.

 ### Validate UAI Creation